J. E. McConaughy: Early life and education

-Julia Eliza Loomis was born in Twinsburg, Ohio, January 1, 1834, of Puritan ancestry.
-Her mother, whose names was Mills, was from Connecticut.
-Her father was also a native of Connecticut and a branch of the family of which Prof. Elias Loomis of Yale College was a prominent representative.
-Her father, Elisha Loomis, removed from New Haven, Connecticut, to Ohio, in 1817, being one of the early settlers of the Western Reserve.
+Julia Eliza Loomis was born in Twinsburg, Ohio, on January 1, 1834, to Eliza (née Mills) and Elisha Loomis.
+Her father removed from New Haven, Connecticut, to Ohio, in 1817, and was one of the early settlers of the Western Reserve.

-From seven years of age, she was an insatiable reader.
-A fall from a carriage which broke her ankle, when but ten years old, forced her to stay at house for some months, and tended still more to develop this taste.
-The library to which she had access was the garret of a neighbor, well stocked with files of old newspapers, a few magazines, and some volumes of Waverley.
+From the age of seven, she was an insatiable reader.
+A fall from a carriage broke her ankle when she was ten years old and forced her to stay at home for some months, during which time she further developed her taste for reading.
+The library to which she had access was the garret of a neighbor, well stocked with files of old newspapers, a few magazines, and some volumes of Waverly.
 The first twelve years of her life were spent on a farm.
-Her father then removed to Hudson, Ohio, where she attended the Hudson Female Seminary, taught by Miss Mary Strong, daughter of Ephriam Strong.
-It was through her influence that Mrs. McConaughy's interest in the subject of religion was first awakened.
-She united with the Congregational Church at Hudson, at the age of fourteen.
+Her father then removed to Hudson, Ohio, where she attended the Hudson Female Seminary, taught by Mary Strong, the daughter of Ephraim Strong.
+It was through her influence that McConaughy's interest in the subject of religion was first awakened.
+She united with the Congregational church at Hudson, at the age of fourteen.